 The learning and teaching strategy is designed to:

-Enable students to develop and demonstrate the development of their skills and knowledge utilising the evidence base.
+Enable students to develop and demonstrate the development of their practice skills and techniques within their working environment.

 The learning and teaching methods include:

 - Problem Based Learning

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: PSYM128

 This module is only available to students undertaking the Advanced Practice in Psychological Wellbeing PG Cert.